 The truth is that we are living in a toxic world.
 The good news is that our bodies are designed to detox – but often not to the degree with which we are putting toxic chemicals into our bodies.
 By making small changes to your routine and products you bring into your home, you can help reduce your body burden of toxic chemicals, and therefore make it easier for your body to get rid of what you are exposed to.

-If you’re looking for a clear action plan that will help you reduce toxic chemicals in your home in a way that fits with your lifestyle, I invite you to join me for the next round of Your Healthy Home.
-This online program walks you through a room-by-room detox featuring specific product recommendations, cost-effective habits, and gives you direct access to me every step of the way.
-Click here to join the waitlist and be the first to hear of the next round!
+If you’re looking for a clear action plan that will help you reduce toxic chemicals in your home in a way that fits with your lifestyle, I invite you to join The Healthy Home Method.
+This online program walks you through a room-by-room detox featuring specific product recommendations, cost-effective habits, and science-based strategies that fit with any budget and lifestyle.
+If you’re ready to streamline your home detox, while making real improvements to your health, click here to learn more.